AbiMantra132/BlockHire/README.md

 - *Video Call Integration**  Built-in **secure video calls** for real-time communication between freelancers and companies, ensuring **better collaboration** and **project discussions**.
 - **Subscription Plans** Offering premium features for companies and freelancers.

-🌍 *Join us in making a greener future with BlockHire!* 🚀
+💼 Join us in building a smarter and more secure freelance ecosystem with BlockHire! 🚀